 Visual Media Resources

-The BGC’s Visual Media Resources Department (VMR) maintains the teaching collection of digital images and slides, while also actively building, in collaboration with Bard College's Visual Resources department, a collection of digital images that are made available to faculty and students via ARTstor's Shared Shelf.
-It also provides equipment, training, and support for students, faculty, and alumni wishing to produce digital images for presentations, papers, and projects.
+The Bard Graduate Center’s Visual Media Resources Department (VMR) maintains the teaching collection of digital images and slides, while also actively building, in collaboration with Bard College’s Visual Resources department, a collection of digital images that are made available to faculty and students via Artstor’s Shared Shelf.
+It also provides equipment, training, and support for students and faculty wishing to produce digital images for presentations, papers, and projects.
+In addition, the VMR oversees the BGC Study Collection located in the Object Lab (310) and the Digital Media Lab (DML).

 Visual Media Resources is located on the third floor of 38 West 86th Street.
 Its public facilities are accessible any time the building is open, generally Monday through Thursday 8:15 am to 10:45 pm and Friday through Sunday 8:15 am to 9:45 pm.
-Staff is available to answer questions and offer training Monday, Tuesday and Thursday from 9:00 am to 7:00 pm, and Wednesdays and Fridays from 9:00 am to 5:00 pm.
+Staff is available to answer questions and offer training Mondays, Tuesdays, and Thursdays from 9:00 am to 6:30 pm, and from 9:00 am to 5:00 pm on Wednesdays and Fridays.

-Barbara Elam is the Visual Media Resources Librarian and can be contacted by phone at 212.501.3085 or by email at firstname.lastname@example.org.
+Barb Elam is the Associate Director of Visual Media Resources and Study Collection Librarian, and can be contacted by phone at 212.501.3085 or by email at email@example.com.

-Visual Media Resources houses, and in some cases distributes, various equipment requisite to the production of digital and analog media.
+Visual Media Resources provides, and in some cases lends out, various equipment to support the digitization and production of digital media.
 If you require training with any of the equipment or software listed below, please see a VMR staff member to schedule an appointment.
 If you experience problems with any VMR workstation, contact a VMR staff member or email firstname.lastname@example.org.

 The following computing equipment is available: